 Eco-Marathon at Georgia Tech is a student organization that seeks to compete at the annual Shell Eco-marathon Americas.
-This year, EMGT will compete in Detroit on the 27-30th of April.
+Last year, EMGT competed in Detroit, passing all safety inspections with a car built in less than a semester.

 This competition focuses on the creation and competition of the most fuel-efficient vehicles that incorporate of the following types of powertrains: